-The full provisions of the Protection of Personal Information Act ("POPIA") commenced from 1 July 2020, and companies, as well as retirement funds, have one year from this date to ensure compliance - i.e. the Fund must comply by 1 July 2021.
+As previously highlighted in the May 2021 newsletter, the full provisions of the Protection of Personal Information Act ("POPIA") commenced from 1 July 2020, and companies, as well as retirement funds, had one year from that date to ensure compliance.
+Well, the time has come, and "POPIA" has officially come into effect from 1 July 2021.
+We are pleased to inform you that the PetroSA Retirement Fund is aligned with "POPIA" and all their information and governance practices is now in line with the Act's requirements and full compliance has been achieved.